Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation: Dirichlet-to-Neumann (DtN) operators: Definition and computation

 \section{Dirichlet-to-Neumann (DtN) operators: Definition and computation}

-The main stage of the analysis has to do with the behavior of fields in a single semi-infinite strip $S = (0 \leq n < \infty; |\tau| \leq a/2)$ composed of repeated lattice cells $C = [0, a] \times [-a/2, a/2]$.
+The main stage of the analysis has to do with the behavior of fields in a single semi-infinite strip $S$ composed of repeated lattice cells $C = [0, a] \times [-a/2, a/2]$.
 The electric field satisfies the generalized Helmholtz equation \eqref{eqn:div-rho-grad-e-k2-eps-e}, the Bloch boundary condition at $\tau = \pm a/2$, and the decay condition \eqref{eqn:e-0-at-infty} at infinity.
 The Dirichlet-to-Neumann (DtN) map $\calD$ relates the values of $e$ and $\partial_n e$ at the boundary $n = 0$ of $S$:

-To simplify the expressions slightly, and without much loss of generality, we shall assume that the material immediately adjacent to the interface $n=0$ is nonmagnetic; otherwise the magnetic permeability at $n=0$ would appear in the matching conditions.
+Since the $n$-derivative does not affect the complex exponential $\exp (i \beta \tau)$, one can easily alternate between $e$ and $\tilde{e}$ \eqref{eqn:e-eq-tilde-e-exp} in the expressions below.
+Recall that the material immediately adjacent to the interface $n=0$ is assumed nonmagnetic; otherwise the magnetic tensor at $n=0$ would appear in the matching conditions.
+Function arguments will be omitted when there is no risk of confusion.

 Our starting point is the computation of the DtN operator for the wave equation \eqref{eqn:div-rho-grad-e-k2-eps-e} in a single lattice cell $C$.
 The boundary conditions are